 This really depends on your objectives.
 If you’re looking at a digital campaign in isolation, your timeframe will obviously be shorter.
-For a broader organisational roadmap, three years is generally an appropriate period, with the greatest density of deliverables being in Year One.
-The more immediate the initiative, the more detail you will be able to provide.
-Initiatives to be delivered in Years Two and Three can be outlined more broadly, with the finer details to be fleshed out and adapted as time unfolds.
+For a broader organisational roadmap, three years is generally an appropriate period, with the greatest density of deliverables being in the first year.
+Initiatives to be delivered in subsequent years can be fleshed out and adapted as time unfolds.

 Defining your digital strategy

 Before you can embark on developing your digital roadmap, you need to have a clear idea of the direction you want your digital strategy to take.
 In particular you need to determine what your business objectives are and have a ballpark idea of what you’re prepared to spend to achieve them.
 This is a process that needs to start with the input of your broader marketing team and C-level execs.
 You should take into consideration all of your digital assets, present and future (websites, apps etc) as well as all supporting digital marketing activities (e.g. email, mobile, social media, SEO, PPC).